 Mental illness is a mental health condition that gets in the way of day-to-day function, relating to others, and thinking.

 To date, dozens of mental illnesses have been identified and defined.
-They include schizophrenia, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), bipolar disorder, generalized anxiety disorder, depression, and many more.
+To list, they include schizophrenia, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), bipolar disorder, generalized anxiety disorder, depression, and many more.

 Research suggests that a mental health condition is not the result of a single event.
 There are multiple, linking causes to mental disorders.
-Lifestyle, environment, and genetics are influences on whether an individual develops a mental health condition.
+In fact, lifestyle, environment, and genetics are influences on whether an individual develops a mental health condition.

 For example, a stressful home life or job can makes some people more susceptible.
 In addition, so does traumatic life events — like being the victim of a crime.